audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 -------------------------------------------------------------

-Changes in 1.3.2 and 1.3.3:
+Changes in 1.3.3:

 Opening/saving formats:
+   * Import
       * Import of audio from QuickTime (mov, aac, m4a) files is now
-     supported on OSX
+        supported on OSX.
+      * Broadcast Wave Format (BWF) wave files can now be imported.
+   * Export
-   * Metadata may be added to OGG files
+      * Metadata can be added to OGG files
       * Improved export option selection
-   * Importing of Broadcast Wave Format (BWF) wave files now tolerated
       * Additional export options added to MP3 and FLAC file formats
       * Command line exporter now supported on Windows and OSX

 Effects:
-   * EQ effect responsiveness improved
+   * EQ effect
+      * Responsiveness improved.
-   * Several enhancements to the EQ Effect
+      * Several enhancements added.
-   * Batch support added for the EQ effect
+      * Batch support added.
    * New Auto Duck effect
    * Added previewing to AudioUnit effects
    * Much improved Noise Removal effect
-   * Effects previewing may now be canceled
+   * Effects previewing can now be canceled
    * New DTMF Tone Generator effect
    * Additional options available in Noise effect
    * Improved the Tone Generation effects